tj8000/ECE-697-Project/README.md

 The sample dataset in .csv format, .pcap format, and the labels can be found in the "codebase sample dataset" folder of the project github.

+The sample dataset is also stored on the supplementary material google drive (https://drive.google.com/drive/folders/1hfz-N2XZDlBGXl0WxZ7MMmnPKSLsDvyb?usp=sharing).

 Note: the sample dataset uses 500 packets from the SUEE 2017 dataset, reference: https://github.com/vs-uulm/2017-SUEE-data-set

 # 6. How to load and run python files and dataset